pedrorneves/numerical_resolution_differential_equations/README.md

 It was developed in MATLAB a program which solves specific ordinary differential equations using the Forward Euler’s Method and Range-Kutta’s third-order method.

-The program is initiated by running 'menu_inicial'.
+The program is initiated by running 'menu_inicial.m'.

 Program written in Portuguese.